Over the last few decades, the United States has witnessed a profound reorganization of mental health around the awareness of trauma.

 We work with state and federal regulators to modernize rules and expand the workforce responsibly.

-Our goal is to certify at least 100,000 integrative mental health practitioners into the field by 2035.
+Our goal is to certify at least 100,000 integrative mental health practitioners in the field by 2035.
 The country needs a broader, more adaptive mental health workforce, and integrative practitioners are essential to meeting that need.